Nice House of Plastics are a manufacturer of household and industrial plastic Items, providing the East African Region.

 “The support from Market Dojo was very good and Eve’s support was excellent.
 She kept me updated, she was keen, interested in knowing how things were going and checked in regularly, which was really helpful.
 Because we too were using the solution for the first time.
 As well as the support, I found the pop up prompts when you hover your mouse over certain elements, extremely helpful.

-Would we use Market Dojo again?
+Would we use Sourcing Dojo again?
 Absolutely, for sure.
 Whenever we need it.”